pawelc/docs/seq.md

+# A Gentle Tutorial of the EM Algorithm and its Application to Parameter Estimation for Gaussian Mixture and Hidden Markov Models
+1998

+Thorough derivation of the EM for the gaussian mixture and HMM with mixture emission.

 # Context-dependent pre-trained deep neural networks for large-vocabulary speech recognition
 HMM - DNN model which combines neural network and HMM.
 Here NN provides observation probabilities.
 # Unsupervised Neural Hidden Markov Models